tokenzoo/tokenzoo.github.io/schemes.md

 ---

-Below you will find anonymous credential schemes that have been proposed but are not yet widely implemented or deployed:
+We now continue with credential schemes that have been proposed and can serve as a basis for more complete systems but have not been implemented yet.

 <br><br>

----

 ### [[BL13]]: Anonymous Credentials Light